Skip to content

 * reprogramming an AVR device must be performed using a special piece of programming hardware, through one of the

-an AVR device must be performed using a special piece of programming hardware, through one of the
+* reprogramming of an AVR device must be performed using a special piece of programming hardware, through one of the

 * supported AVR programming protocols - ISP, HVSP, HVPP, JTAG or dW.
 This can be done through a custom programmer,